Enhancing Visual Grounding and Generalization: A Multi-Task Cycle Training Approach for Vision-Language Models: Methodology

-Obtaining the ability to output coordinates in the generalist vision-language model, we design the cycle training of referring expressions to incorporate referring expressions with coordinates, as shown in Fig.\ref{fig:model}.
-Inspired by Cycle-GAN \cite{zhuUnpairedImagetoimageTranslation2017}, the cycle training of referring expressions is expected to learn alignment relationships between two domains $X$ and $Y$ given training samples $\{x_{i}\}_{i=1}^{N}\in X$ and $\{y_{j}\}_{j=1}^{M}\in Y$ in the large language model, where $X$ denotes the visual grounding features and $Y$ represents the linguistic referring expression.
+Obtaining the ability of localization in the vision-language model, we design the cycle training to align and enhance the consistency between visual localization and referring expressions, as shown in Fig.\ref{fig:model}.
+Inspired by Cycle-GAN \cite{zhuUnpairedImagetoimageTranslation2017}, the cycle training is expected to learn alignment relationships between two domains $X$ and $Y$ given training samples $\{x_{i}\}_{i=1}^{N}\in X$ and $\{y_{j}\}_{j=1}^{M}\in Y$ in the vision-language model, where $X$ denotes the visual grounding features and $Y$ represents the linguistic referring expression.

-The cycle referring expression consists of two subtasks: referring expression generation (REG) represented as $G: X \rightarrow Y $ and referring expression comprehension (REC) formulated as $F: Y \rightarrow X $.
-The form of visual question answering (VQA) is suitable for the referring expression task with inferring and understanding.
-By posing questions with coordinates, REG detects the object and generates related detailed referring expressions.
-The generated referring description of the coordinate-related object is expected to be unique in the image, as shown in the following:
+The cycle training consists of two processes: referring expression generation (REG) represented as $G: X \rightarrow Y $ and referring expression comprehension (REC) formulated as $F: Y \rightarrow X $.
+The form of VQA is utilized to organize data, wherein we pose questions involving visual coordinates, and exploit the answers with referring expressions obtained from REG to construct new questions for REC.
+The visual localization from the answer of cycled REC is expected to be the same as the original.
+Vice versa, we also perform the cycle from REC to REG.

-Depending on the specific and elaborate description of the object, we cycle through questions about the coordinates of the object via REC.
-By asking for the coordinates of the object with characteristics in REC, the result is expected to be similar to the coordinates entered by the REG as follows:

-With the above form of VQA, the bounding box and referring expression are cycled training in the large language model.
-We argue that the learned alignment relationships should be cycle-consistent: for every bounding box $x$ belonging to domain $X$, the cycle-referring expression should possess the capability to restore $x$ to its nearby coordinates, indicated $x\rightarrow G(x) \rightarrow F(G(x)) \approx x$.
+With the above form of VQA, the visual localization and referring expression are cycled training in the vision-language model.
+We argue that the learned alignment relationships should be cycle-consistent: for every visual localization $x$ belonging to domain $X$, the cycle-referring expression should possess the capability to restore $x$ to its nearby coordinates, indicated $x\rightarrow G(x) \rightarrow F(G(x)) \approx x$.
 Similarly, for each referring expression $y$ from domain $Y$, $y$ should be reduced to its original form, i.e. $y\rightarrow F(y) \rightarrow G(F(y)) \approx y$.
 The cycle referring expression can be incentivized by the consistency loss: